-Except as noted above, the securities described in this prospectus may be sold by the named holders or their transferees starting on the date of this prospectus.
+All of the securities described in this prospectus may also be sold pursuant to Rule 144, so long as the requirements of such rule continue to be met.
 Sales of these securities may depress the price of the common stock in any market that may develop for these securities.